What is SAML 2.0 Single Sign On?

 Creating and updating users via Just-in-time (JIT) provisioning

 Uberall allows creating or updating users on the fly.
-In order to do this, the following attributes need to be provided in the XML assertion.
+In order to do this, you will need to adjust your IdP settings so that the following attributes are provided in the XML assertion.

 Mandatory fields